aeternitas-infinita/log-bundle-ts/docs/sentry-integration.md

 # Sentry Integration

-log-bundle provides seamless integration with Sentry for error tracking, performance monitoring, and profiling in production applications.
+log-bundle works seamlessly with Sentry for error tracking, performance monitoring, and profiling in production applications.

 ## Quick Start